cameronwp/hurtlingthrough.space/src/pages/posts/2017119-bluetooth-haikus/index.md

 `Type in the six digit code`<br>
 `Sorry, incorrect.`

-Music sounds muffled.<br>
-Why are my neighbors yelling?<br>
-My bad.
-Wrong speakers.

 Dubstep pounds next door.<br>
 My neighbors love blasting beats.<br>
 Just not from my phone.

-Insanity is:<br>
-Turning it off and on and<br>
-expecting to pair.

 "Bluetooth enabled"<br>
 means I need to go buy some<br>